dilara444/TechLabsDUS_WineNot/README.md

 We use Wine Reviews Data
 > https://www.kaggle.com/datasets/zynicide/wine-reviews

-The scope of this project was to get an inside about some characteristics of different wine types all over the world.
+The scope of this project was to get an insight about some characteristics of different wine types all over the world.
 From there for our analysis we took Country, Description, Points, Price, and Variety as main variables of interest.
 This dataset showed interests of different insides to wine types from different countries.
 Besides the very obvious connection between wine origin and respective rating of this, other characteristics such as taste desription and price did contribute to a deeper understanding of both economical and physiological composition of wines.

 ## Goals